robpvn/Tomboy-Calculator-Addin/readme.txt

 1) Installing

-In order to install the add-inn, simply place CalculatorAddin.dll and MathLib.dll in your Tomboy plugins folder.
+In order to install the add-in, simply place CalculatorAddin.dll and MathLib.dll in your Tomboy plugins folder.
 (CalculatorAddin.dll is the actual add-in, MathLib.dll is the Math.NET redistributable library it depends on for mathematical operations.)
 Then go to Preferences -> Add-ins and enable the add-in named Calculator.